Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 10 Must-Try Vietnamese Restaurants & Street Food Stalls

-Most of the street food stalls we visited in Saigon were featured in Luke Nguyen’s show, Street Food Asia.
+Many of the street food stalls we visited in Saigon were featured in Luke Nguyen’s show, Street Food Asia.
 Turns out we were right to listen to him.
-Listed below this picture are our 5 favorites, 4 of which we learned about from his show.
-Be sure to click into the complete list of must-eat restaurants in Saigon to know where they are.
+Not everyone can visit all 25 eateries so listed below are 5 of our favorites, 4 of which we learned about from his show.

 1. Bánh Mì Hòa Mã